zhudotexe/fanoutqa/README.md

 The `fanoutqa` package requires Python 3.8+.

 To work with just the data, use `pip install fanoutqa`.
+Use `pip install "fanoutqa[all]"` and read the following section to include a baseline retriever and evaluation metrics.

+### Optional

+To include a baseline BM25-based retriever, use `pip install "fanoutqa[retrieval]"`.

 To run evaluations on the dev set, you will need to run a couple more steps: